kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   situations as today.
 Instead of repeating the eviction API call manually with a components/cli (e.g. kubectl drain), it will be done by a controller.

+Interceptor calls and interactions with the Pod and EvictionRequest APIs
+- Alpha1 still locks the mutation of Pod's `.spec.evictionInterceptors`.
+If the mutability constraint is lifted in the future, it could result in N interceptor registration calls for each pod when it is created, which could result in performance issues.
+- There are N interceptors per one EvictionRequest.
+Only one interceptor is instructed to interact with it at a time.
+This interceptor is instructed to update the `.status.interceptors[].heartbeatTime` and the rest of the interceptor status `.status.interceptors[]`.
+We validate the `heartbeatTime` and only allow periodic updates that are 60+ seconds to prevent frequent interceptor status updates.

 ###### Will enabling / using this feature result in introducing new API types?

 - API type: EvictionRequest
-- Supported number of objects per cluster: 150000 (same as pods)
+- Supported number of objects per cluster: TBD; eventually could be up to the number of pods per cluster (150000).
-- Supported number of objects per namespace 3000 (same as pods)
+- Supported number of objects per namespace: TBD; eventually could be up to the number of pods per namespace.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?